-You will also be offered an accommodation agreement with the home before you enter care.
-This agreement can be included as part of your resident agreement or it may be separate.
+You will also be offered an accommodation agreement with the home before you enter care and it may be included as part of your resident agreement or it may be a separate document.

 The resident agreement and accommodation agreement are legally binding documents between you and your aged care home.
 They set out: